edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 varying float vAmount;

 void main() {
-  //uncomment for colors
-  //vec3 color = vec3( vUV * ( 1. - 0.5 * vAmount ), 0.0 );
-  //gl_FragColor = vec4( color.rgb, 1.0 );
-  //black and white
   gl_FragColor = vec4(vAmount * 1.);
 }
 ```

 ## Create the path

-Now we will load the svg file to create the spline along which the camera will move.
-You have to scale your gimp xfc project to have the same dimension of the geometry plane, if they are differents.
-In my case I've a plane that is 2048x2048, and I've scaled my gimp image accordingly (click on image -> scale, the path will automatically scaled too).
+In order to load the svg file to create the spline along which the camera will move, I have to scale my gimp xfc project to have the same dimension of the geometry plane, if they are differents.
+I've created a plane that is 2048x2048, and I've scaled my gimp image accordingly (click on image -> scale, the path will be automatically scaled too).

-We first have to load the svg file (see the code in the demo about how to load resources using promises), then we have to parse the svg file to find out the coordinates of the vertices that will compose the path.
+I've loaded the svg file (see the code in the demo about how to load resources using promises), then I've parses the svg file to find out the coordinates of the vertices that will compose the path.
 Gimp automatically export any svg path in a bezier curve.
 That means that every point in the svg file is composed by 3 couple of x y coordinates.
 The first and the last couple are the handles of the point, and the second point is the middle point in the bezier curve.
-Bezier curve are a nice way to represent curves, but in our case it is just more complexity when parsing the svg and created the curve.
-To keep the things simple,, for every point composing the curve, we will discard the coordinates of the handles, we will take only the middle point and we will use all these middle points to create a Catmull-Rom spline.
-ThreeJS provide a class that abstracts this type of curve and also calculates the interpolated position of each point between the points we have defined in gimp.
-When creating the geometry out of these vertices, we need to use `getSpacedPoints`, to have equidistant points, otherwise the camera will scatter along the points, going slower where there are more points composing the curve, and going faster when there are less point.
+Bezier curve are a nice way to represent curves, but in my case it is just more complexity during the parsing of the svg when creating the curve.
+To keep the things simple, for every point composing the curve, I've discarded the coordinates of the handles, I've taken only the middle point and I've used all these middle points to create a Catmull-Rom spline.
+ThreeJS provide a class that abstracts this type of curve and also calculates the interpolated position of each point between the points defined in gimp.
+When creating the geometry out of these vertices, I've used `getSpacedPoints`, to have equidistant points, otherwise the camera will scatter along the points, going slower where there are more points composing the curve, and going faster when there are less point.

-Inspecting the loaded element, we can see how the svg is structured.
+This is how the svg looks like in the developer tools.
 ![no-path](/assets/media/posts/get_svg.png)
 The points are stored in the `d` attribute. `M` is the position of the origin, `C` is the curve [command](https://www.w3.org/TR/SVG/paths.html#PathDataCurveCommands) and `Z` means [close the path](https://www.w3.org/TR/SVG/paths.html#PathDataClosePathCommand).